Convergence rates for discretized Monge-Amp\`ere equations and quantitative stability of optimal transport: The periodic setting

 \begin{proof} As before it is enough to consider the case when $g=1.$ Setting $M_{\C}:=(\C/\Z+i\Z)^{n}$ (which defines an Abelian variety) and identifying the convex function $4\pi\phi(x)$ on $\R^{n}$ with a metric on the theta line bundle $L\rightarrow M_{\C}$ \cite{g-h} this is proved as in the proof of Theorem \ref{thm:thm H1 intro} (and is, in fact, considerably simpler as no extension and compactification argument is needed).
 In the language of $\omega_{0}-$psh functions this equivalently means that the quasi-convex function $u(x)$ on $M$ is identified with the $\omega_{0}-$psh function $4\pi u(z)$ on $M_{\C},$ where $\omega_{0}$ is the standard invariant Kähler form on $M_{\C},$ defined by formula \ref{eq:def of omega noll}.
 Then formula \ref{eq:I on toric var} holds on $M_{\C}$ with $\phi_{i}$ replaced by $u_{i},$ as follows directly from Stokes theorem on $M_{\C}.$ This implies the general case by a regularization argument, which is particularly simple in this setting as one can use ordinary convolutions.
-Finally, the estimate of $W_{1}(\mu_{0},\mu_{h})$ proceeds precisely as before, using that any quasi-convex function on $M$ has Lipschitz constant bounded from above by $1$ \cite[Lemma 9]{hu}. \end{proof} \begin{rem} In this setting a direct ``real proof'', i.e. without using complexification, could, in principle, be given since $M$ is a compact manifold without boundary and hence there are no boundary terms that need to be handled.
-But one would then have to work with mixed real Monge-Ampère operators, mixed discriminants, etc, which make the corresponding calculations unwieldy.
-Complexifying has the advantage that the calculus of positive $(1,1)-$forms and currents can be exploited (a real formalism mimicking the latter calculus has been developed in \cite{la}). \end{rem}
+Finally, the estimate of $W_{1}(\mu_{0},\mu_{h})$ proceeds precisely as before, using that any quasi-convex function on $M$ has Lipschitz constant bounded from above by $\sqrt{n}$ (see \cite[Lemma 9]{hu}). \end{proof} An analog of Theorem \ref{thm:computional geometr} also holds in the periodic setting.
+In fact, the situation is facilitated by the fact that the solution $\phi_{h}$ is piecewise affine on all of $\R^{n}$ (since the convex hull of the corresponding periodic point-cloud covers all of $\R^{n}).$ As a consequence, the discrete Monge-Ampère equation \ref{eq:f i eqial integral over F i} may, in the periodic setting, be reformulated as follows.
+Identify a vector $\boldsymbol{\phi}\in\R^{N}$ with a quasi-periodic discrete function on the periodic discrete subset $\Lambda_{N}$ of $\R^{n}$ determined by the point-cloud $\{x_{1},...,x_{N}\}.$ We will say that the discrete function $\boldsymbol{\phi}$ is \emph{convex} if its graph over $\Lambda_{N}$ coincides with the boundary vertices of its convex hull in $\R^{n+1}.$ Then the Monge-Ampère equation for the quasi-periodic function $\phi_{h}$ on $\R^{n}$ is (almost tautologically) equivalent to the following discrete Monge-Ampère equation for a discrete quasi-periodic convex function $\boldsymbol{\phi}_{h}:$